Xtendify/Simple-Calendar-Blog-Feed/readme.txt

 == Screenshots ==

-1. Select your WordPress blog posts as event source.
+1. Select your WordPress blog posts as events source.

 == Changelog ==